Assistant Professor CSU Fullerton (2025-)

 Dr. Anna Holmquist, PI

 Like many arachnologists and entomologists, my fascination with spiders and other arthropods began at a young age.
 I was astonished by the diversity of these creatures and this interest stayed with me.
+I am interested in the better understand the interplay of ecology and evolution in shaping arthropod biodiversity across scales as well as studying modern-day biodiversity response to global change.